Friday, November 22, 2024

 Is There More To the Story?

 Have you ever wondered why Paul seemed extra concerned with confronting such unruly idleness (ataktos) in Thessalonica?
-It may have something to do with his experience in their city on his second missionary journey.
+It may have to do with his experience in their city on his second missionary journey.
 It is found in Acts 17:1-15.

 Verse 5 tells of corrupt men hired by the jealous Jews to persecute the Christians.